yguitton/training-material/topics/sequence-analysis/tutorials/mafft_varvamp_linkage/tutorial.md

 Last but not least, we have some questions for you prepared:

 > <question-title></question-title>
 >
-> 1. What's the difference between the two TILED Designs?
-> 2. Whats the meaning of the n-ambig parameter?
+> 1. Whats the meaning of the n-ambig parameter?
-> 3. What was the goal of the analysis with the additional BLAST database?
+> 2. What was the goal of the analysis with the additional BLAST database?
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-Parameter n_ambig in the third design is at 3.
-> > 2.
 N_ambig describes the potential variable nucleotides in one primer.
 Means the larger the more unspecific.
-> > 3.
+> > 2.
 To eliminate human genome from the sample.
 > >
 > {: .solution}
 >